jarulsamy/robotTracking/README.md

 Clone Repo

 ## Prerequisites
-- Ensure **Python 2.7** is set in the environment variables of windows
 - Python 2.7 (Used for image processing)
+  - Ensure **Python 2.7** is set in the environment variables of Windows **NOT** Python 2.4
-  - OpenCV v3.2
+  - OpenCV v3.2 or v2.4
   - Numpy Latest
   - PySerial Latest through PIP
   - Pillow Latest
 - Python 2.4 (Used for connecting to robot)
   - PySerial Latest for Python 2.4
+  - Image TK Latest for Python 2.4
-  - Myro v2.99 or v2.95
+  - Myro v2.99 or v2.95 (Pain to Install, Will have Image TK error, Ignore)

+## How we Connect to the robot
+Due to the age of the Myro, it is only compatible with Python 2.4.
+Anything newer moved to Calico which at the moment does not support OpenCV.
+Listen.py connects to the robot in a Python 2.4 instance, then creates a listening server on port 10000.
+The findRobot.py script, sends instructions to this server and moves the robot.
+Running without the robot is detailed down below.

 ## Running With Robot
 Before running the image processing script (findRobot.py) the pipeline server for Python 2.4 (listen.py) must be started.